 How my life turned awful when I lost hope

-The worst time in my life was when I was living in Canada, thousands of miles away from home with no family and very few friends there.
+I learned the hard way.
+It was the worst time of my life.
+It was during a period of my life while I was living in Canada, thousands of miles away from home with no family and very few friends there.

 I went through a break-up.
 And I was rocked to the core.